 Behind the scenes "having knowledge of affairs not apparent to the public" (1748) is an image from the theater, "amid actors and stage machinery" (back of the visible stage and out of sight of the audience), which is attested from 1660s.
 Scene of the crime is attested by 1843.
 To make a scene "make a noisy or otherwise unpleasant demonstration" is by 1831.

 The word was in Middle English in the Latin form, scena, "structure on a stage for dramatic recitations" (late 14c.).

-Old English sciftan, scyftan "arrange, place, order," also "divide, partition; distribute, allot, share," from Proto-Germanic *skiftan (source also of Old Norse skipta "to divide, change, separate," Old Frisian skifta "to decide, determine, test," Dutch schiften "to divide, turn," German schichten "to classify," Schicht "shift").
-This is said to be related to the source of Old English sceadan "divide, separate," (see shed (v.)).
+Middle English shiften, from Old English sciftan, scyftan "arrange, place, put in order" (a sense now obsolete), also "divide, separate, partition; distribute, allot, share" (now obsolete or provincial), from Proto-Germanic *skiftan (source also of Old Norse skipta "to divide, change, separate," Old Frisian skifta "to decide, determine, test," Dutch schiften "to divide, turn," German schichten "to classify," Schicht "shift").
+This is said to be related to the source of Old English sceadan "divide, separate" (see shed (v.)).

 By c.
 1200 as "to dispose; make ready; set in order, control," also intransitive, "take care of oneself."
 Thus "manage to succeed, make out a livelihood" (as in shift for oneself, 1510s; also compare makeshift).